avigad/EquationalTest/README.md

 Then start VS Code and open `EquationalTest/Basic.lean`.

-We currently get a warning after `lake exe cache get` and for some reason the build takes a long time (it seems to recompile parts of Mathlib), but otherwise, it works.
+There is a warning after `lake exe cache get` but it seems innocuous.
+The build takes a little while, so be patient.